matrix-construct/construct/modules/README.md

 #### Unloading

-Unlike previous incarnations of IRCd, every module is "unloadable" and there are no "core" modules.
-All central linkages within libircd (and direct links made by other modules) tolerate the unavailability of a module by using weak-pointers and throwing exceptions.
-Unlike the Atheme approach as well, linkage into a module does not prevent unloading due to dependency; the unloading of a module is propagated to linksites through the weak_ptr's dependency graph and exceptions are thrown from the link upon next use.
+Unlike previous incarnations of IRCd, every module is [eventually] "unloadable" and the notion of a "core" module is modernized based on the dynamic linker technology available.

+Many central linkages within libircd (and direct links made by other modules) are imports which tolerate the unavailability of a module by using weak-pointers and throwing exceptions.
+Unlike the Atheme approach as well, importing from a module does not prevent unloading due to dependency; the unloading of a module is propagated to linksites through the weak_ptr's dependency graph and exceptions are thrown from the link upon next use.

 Furthermore, modules are free to leverage the ircd::ctx system to wait synchronously for events which are essential for a clean load or unload, even